 An occupier of premises is under a duty1 to take reasonable care to prevent damage to persons and property on adjoining premises2.
 The harm may result from failure to repair his premises3 or from negligent conduct in the use of them4.
 These principles also apply where harm to a tenant or his family results from dangers on parts of the premises retained by the landlord5.
 The nature and extent of an occupier's obligations to his neighbours cannot be defined by reference to those owed to his landlord6.
-An occupier has a duty of care to remove hazards on his
+An occupier has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.